 What was done?
 5 month project to help working mothers identify dietary issues in their families and to introduce diet change.

-Key Outcomes: Created features to make interacting with chatbots more accessible.
+Key Outcomes: Created features to make chatbot experiences less mechanical and more accessible.

-Making dashboards at Gramener and data stories from home, where I live in a family of designers.
+Making dashboards at Gramener and data stories from home, where I live with my family of designers.